 - There are several well-formedness judgments.
-Firstly, $\vdash \Gamma$ checks that worklist Γ is well-formed.
-Secondly, $\Gamma \vdash A$ checks that the type A is well-formed in Γ .
-Finally, $\Gamma \vdash \omega$ checks that judgment ω is well-formed in Γ .
-The well-formedness definitions are mostly standard, but they also enforce the distinctions between subtyping and typing contexts discussed in Section 3.
-The detailed rules are in Appendix A. - Worklist reduction $\Gamma \longrightarrow \Gamma'$: pops the last entry in the worklist Γ , processes according to the rules, and possibly pushes multiple simplified judgments back to get a new worklist Γ' . $\Gamma \longrightarrow^ \Gamma'$ denotes multiple reduction steps, and a worklist Γ is accepted by the algorithm iff the worklist processes all the work until nothing is left ($\Gamma \longrightarrow^ \cdot$). - Worklist substitution $\{\tau/\widehat{\alpha}\}\Gamma$, replaces all the references to the existential variable $\widehat{\alpha}$ in the worklist Γ with a monotype τ and removes the existential variable $\widehat{\alpha}$.
-The existential variables in τ need to be moved before the original position of $\widehat{\alpha}$ to maintain the well-formedness of the worklist.
+Firstly, ⊢ Γ checks that worklist Γ is well-formed.
+Secondly, Γ ⊢ A checks that the type A is well-formed in Γ. Finally, Γ ⊢ ω checks that judgment ω is well-formed in Γ. For the worklist, since we only have one syntax category, in order to capture the similar invariance in the declarative system achieved by the distinctions between subtyping and typing contexts discussed in Section 3, we define two sets of well-formedness rules.
+Each set of rules themselves is rather standard.
+All the detailed well-formedness rules can be found in the extended version of the paper. - Worklist reduction Γ → Γ': pops the last entry in the worklist Γ, processes according to the rules, and possibly pushes multiple simplified judgments back to get a new worklist Γ'. Γ →\ Γ' denotes multiple reduction steps, and a worklist Γ is accepted by the algorithm iff the worklist processes all the work until nothing is left (Γ →\ ·). - Worklist substitution {τ/α}Γ, replaces all the references to the existential variable α̂ in the worklist Γ with a monotype τ and removes the existential variable α̂.
+The existential variables in τ need to be moved before the original position of α̂ to maintain the well-formedness of the worklist.
 Figure 4 shows the algorithmic procedure.
-It traverses the worklist from head to tail until the declaration of $\widehat{\alpha}$ is reached.
-Rule 1 is the base case where the declaration of $\widehat{\alpha}$ is reached, and $\widehat{\alpha}$ is removed to finish the worklist substitution.
-Rules 2 and 3 deal with reaching existential variables different from $\widehat{\alpha}$.
-If $\widehat{\beta}$ does not appear in τ , we continue the substitution on the remaining worklist.
-If $\widehat{\beta}$ appears in τ , we need to move $\widehat{\beta}$ to the front of $\widehat{\alpha}$ to keep the well-formedness of τ in the remaining substitution.
+It traverses the worklist from head to tail until the declaration of α̂ is reached.
+Rule 1 is the base case where the declaration of α̂ is reached, and α̂ is removed to finish the worklist substitution.
+Rules 2 and 3 deal with reaching existential variables different from α̂.
+If β̂ does not appear in τ, we continue the substitution on the remaining worklist.
+If β̂ appears in τ, we need to move β̂ to the front of α̂ to keep the well-formedness of τ in the remaining substitution.
 Rule 4 deals with reaching (sub)type variables.
 Unlike existential variables, (sub)type variables cannot be moved [Dunfield and Krishnaswami 2013].
-So, we need to check that the current (sub)type variable does not appear in τ .
-Rules 5 and 6 deal with variables and judgments by replacing every reference to $\widehat{\alpha}$ with τ and continuing on the remaining worklist.
+So, we need to check that the current (sub)type variable does not appear in τ.
+Rules 5 and 6 deal with variables and judgments by replacing every reference to α̂ with τ and continuing on the remaining worklist.
+An equivalent tail-recursive version can be found in the extended version of the paper.